enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-1/the-functions-menu.md

 ---
 ## Content

-Instead of typing the equal sign and the function name every time you want to add a new function, you can just select one from the `functions` button.
+Instead of typing the equals sign and the function name every time you want to add a new function, you can just select one from the `functions` button.

 When pressed, the `functions` button opens a drop-down menu with all available functions split into several categories.